 Currently the administrators guide recommends the use of filesystem snapshots in the target directory… Which is fine but since we have snapshot anyway the policy of “never delete any mail from the backup ever” does not seem to make sense - that’s what the snapshots are for…

 Perhaps there should be two ways with examples how to use kopano-backup

 - with “delete stuff that was deleted” for filesystem destinations that provide snapshots

 - one with “just keep everything forever” for filesystem destinations that do not provide snapshots?

 In case someone is interested regarding how I’m using it (posting this because there are so few examples):

 kopano-backup --skip-deleted --worker-processes 1 --output-dir /mnt/btrfsBackup/kopano-backup/

-3 days a week and afterwards rotate the btrfs snapshot using my own custom magic (which keeps and removes snapshots to satisfy my retention goals).
+3 days a week and afterwards rotate the btrfs snapshot using my own custom magic :relaxed: (which keeps and removes snapshots to satisfy my retention goals).